 It takes an enormous amount of hours to pull all of this off and it is quite expensive.
 Marketing is not cheap.
 Your time and labor are not cheap.
 Lawyers to write contracts are not cheap.
 To see how realtors are justified in their commission, click here.

-One important thing to realize is sellers rarely expect, but almost always happens, is that the buyers want your commission savings anyway!
-I cannot tell you how many buyers in the past have come to me and said that they have found a home that is FSBO, and that they plan to lowball their offer price up to 6%, accounting for the fact that the seller is selling without a realtor and hence saving the commission.
+There is one important thing to realize is sellers rarely expect, but almost always happens.
+Buyers want your commission savings anyway!
+I cannot tell you how many buyers in the past have come to me and said that they have found a home that is FSBO.
+They explain they plan to lowball their offer price up to 6%, accounting for the fact that the seller is selling without a realtor and hence saving the commission.
 Buyers are not stupid.
 They know that FSBOs are saving as much as 6% without a realtor.
 They have no intention of giving you that money if there is no representation involved on their side, nor yours.
 So the money that you think you will be saving on a FSBO is likely going to be taken from you anyway.

-Also, a potential For Sale By Owner needs to realize that a buyer will likely have a realtor that has been representing them, helping them look for a home, and that they have possibly signed a commitment with.
-So the buyer’s realtor will want his/her 3%.
-After a FSBO pays the buyer’s realtor 3% and factors in all the time spent marketing and selling the place plus the potential for lost revenue because it was mis-priced, and the buyer is likely going to want to reduce the price since a FSBO has no realtor to pay, why would you sell as a FSBO, and if you do what have you really saved?
+Also, a potential For Sale By Owner needs to realize that a buyer will likely have a realtor that has been representing them.
+Buyers usually have realtors helping them look for a home, and that they have possibly signed a commitment with.
+So the buyer’s realtor will want their 3%.
+Think about the math.
+A FSBO pays the buyer’s realtor 3%.
+Then factors in all the time spent marketing and selling the place.
+There is also the potential for lost revenue because it was mis-priced.
+And a buyer is likely going to want to reduce the price since a FSBO has no realtor to pay.
+So why would you sell as a FSBO, and if you do what have you really saved?

 I wouldn’t hunt my own food, fix my own car, renovate my own kitchen, pull my own wisdom tooth, represent myself in a court of law, and perform my own surgeries on myself.
 So why would I try to sell my own home?
 I love life too much.
 I pay the pros to do what the pros do, so that I can enjoy my life.